 It was not the blood of animals thrown on the people that ultimately saved the Israelites in the days of Moses, but that was the way in which God chose for the people to participate in the blood that saves them.
-If throwing the blood of animals on the people would save you today, many of you might be thinking that you are glad you are watching this online, but you would be wrong.
+If throwing the blood of animals on the people would save you today, many of you might be thinking that you are glad you are watching this online or at least sitting in the back, but you would be wrong.
 If that blood meant life and salvation for you, you want to be washed in that blood.

 Instead, God has chosen a different way for you to participate in the blood that saves you.
 The blood of animals was a foreshadowing of a greater reality.
 The blood of Christ is the greater reality.
-And like the burning bush, and like the pillar of cloud and fire, God is in the bread and wine.
+And like the burning bush, and like the pillar of cloud and fire, God is in the bread and the wine.